quidmonkey/namespacejs/README.md

 NamespaceJS aims to be a simple solution: it is neither thorough nor opinionated.
 It lets third-party solutions do their thing, while you worry about managing your own code branch.

+NamespaceJS is not a script loader, but a client-side module system.
+It does not require a compilation step, nor any sort of shim to work; and it uglifies just fine.

+## Defining a Module

 To define a module, all you must do is give it a namespace and your closed-over code:

 ```javascript